MX-Linux/build-iso-mx/README-Custom-Respin.md

 	------------	------------

 Now we create or use a theme for the new build
 	------------	------------
 Familiarise yourself with how each theme is laid out and either use one as is, or create a new one that fits your need.
 If creating a new theme, be sure to follow the same layout and structure as the themes already in use.

-when build-iso runs, you will be given an opportunity to choose a theme.
+When build-iso runs, you will be given an opportunity to choose a theme.
 	------------	------------